Codecademy/docs/content/python/concepts/files/terms/read/read.md

 ---
 Title: '.read()'
-Description: 'Allows the user to read the contents of an open file.'
+Description: 'Allows the user to read the contents of an open file and return the number of associated bytes.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'